OHDSI/OSIM-v5/README.md

 2010 Foundation for the National Institutes of Health <br/></br>
 IMPORTANT NOTE:
 <br/>
-Most of this documentation and code logic is identical to version 2, with syntactical changes as required for the new format and PsotgreSQL conversion.
+Much of this documentation and code logic is identical to version 2, with the addition of procedures, syntactical changes as required for the new format and PostgreSQL conversion.
 <br/>
-Please refer to the documentation available in v2 Documentation folder, or the paper avaibale at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3243118/ for more information.
+Please refer to the documentation available in v2 Documentation folder, or the paper avaibale at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3243118/ for more information about the initial version.

-## Current Version
-Written in PostgreSQL: Kausar Mukadam, Georgia Tech Research Institute

 ##   Description

 OSIM 5 is a OMOP CDM v5 compatible procedure for constructing simulated observational datasets.
-The simulated datasets are modeled after real observational data sources, but consist of synthetic persons with simulated drug exposures and condition occurrences.
-These condition/ drug instances are based on random draws from probability distributions.
-These distribution are modeled after the relationships betwwen real like drugs and conditions.
+The simulated datasets are modeled after real observational data sources, but consist of synthetic persons with simulated drug exposures, condition exposures and procedure occurrences.
+These condition/drug/procedure instances are based on random draws from probability distributions; these distribution are modeled after the relationships between real like drugs and conditions.
 <br/><br/>
 This package was built on PostgreSQL.

+## Current Version
+Written in PostgreSQL: Kausar Mukadam, Georgia Tech Research Institute

-## Execution
+## Execution Process

 ### Step 1: Edit Views

+    **Modify the first 4 views in OSIM5_views.sql**
     In order to analyze a CDM format database, the schema and tables for the source data need to be specified in OSIM 5.
     Modify the first 4 views in OSIM5_views.sql to point to the required tables.
 The final views should look as follows